martonelab/BoldWorkflow/README.md

-# bold-workflow
+# Bold Workflow
+_Code was developed for Bold V3_

+- Publishing records from the PTM master list to Bold and Genbank

-how to submit data from the PTM data to bold
+## how to submit data from the PTM data to bold

 ### each folder contains
 - some previously worked examples